frzb/coinboot-plugins/README.md

 To build Coinboot plugins on your own use `coinbootmaker`.

 ```
-$ ./coinbootmaker <path to Coinboot Initramfs>
+Usage: coinbootmaker [-i] -p <file name> <path to initramfs>

+-i              Interactive mode - opens a shell in the build environment
+-p <file name>  Plugin to build
+-h              Display this help
 ```

 For example:

 ```
-$ ./coinbootmaker /tmp/coinboot-initramfs-4.15.0-43-generic
+$ ./coinbootmaker /tmp/coinboot-initramfs-4.15.0-43-generic -p ethminer
 ```

 `coinbootmaker` takes a path to a Coinboot-Initramfs to create an environment for building the plugins
 by converting the given Initramfs into a Container image and run it.
-All plugin scripts located at `src` are than executed in that `coinbootmaker` container and the resulting
+The plugin creation script located at `src` is executed in that `coinbootmaker` container and the resulting
-plugin archives are written to the `build` directory.
+plugin archive is written to the `build` directory.

 ## License